 SSJP Fan fiction

-Summary: James gets ill with Tractamosa! (a completely made up disease), and has to rely on Severus making him a potion each weak to keep him alive.
-However, Severus only ever does things for a price, and his price is James' humiliation!
-Submissive James and dominant sadistic Severus.
+Summary: James gets ill with 'Flamouriadesis', colloquially known as 'Cinis', and has to rely on Severus making him a potion each weak to keep him alive.
+However, Severus only does things at a price, and his price is James' humiliation!
+Sub!James and Dom!Sev.

-Disclaimer: I Don't own Harry Potter, I'm not making any money from this.
+Disclaimer: I don't own Harry Potter, I'm not making any money from this.

 The other two adults in the room stared at him, horrified.

 "He's going to spontaneously combust!?"
 Asked the incredulous father, he couldn't believe it, but he was still pushed to ask: "What can we do?"

 "It's not spontaneous, it hasn't reached its worst stage yet."
 Believe it or not, the Healer thought, looking down at the suffering teenager.
 Flamouriadesis was such a violent disease – once it did reach its worst stage the flames would completely consume him.
 "The illness will only ever lay dormant for a week at a time.
 Given the right potion at the right time, it's possible he could live a normal life.
 However, he'd need to have the potion at least once a week."
 He explained as evenly as he could.
 He almost smiled as the mother gave a heartfelt sigh of relief.

 "Of course there's a potion."
 The father responded, a weak smile about his features.
 He wiped the back of his hand over his brow.